preethitg/Partition_tolerance_NoSQL/personal_project_journal.md

 ### Challenges Faced

 - Understand the concept of VPC peering and related route table changes.
 Experimentation helped a to get a better understanding.

+## Mongo CP system test
+- How does the system function during normal mode (i.e. no partition) Mongo uses master-slave architecture for data replication.
+In Mongo, write takes place only in master or primary node and the data is replicated in all the secondary nodes.
+Thus, any data written to primary can be immediatly read from primary to get a quick and consistent value.
+Mongo does not allow read from secondary by default.
+Thus, to read from secondary, we have to perform rs.statusOk() command.

+- What happens to the master node during a partition?
+	During a network partition or even while starting mongo after stopping it in aws, election of primary takes place.
+The new primary can be our old primary itself , or some other node.
+It's all decided in runtime.
+To check which node is master node, we can perform rs.statusOk() form any one of the mongo instances
+- Can stale data be read from a slave node during a partition?
+- What happens to the system during partition recovery?